the compier

 my main computer

-My main PC is an ever-shifting, questionably arranged agglomeration of components selected as if at random, designed and assembled by yours truly circa March of '22.
+My main PC is an ever-shifting, questionably arranged agglomeration of components selected as if at random, initially designed and assembled by yours truly circa March of '22.
 Apparently, I have a lot to say about it.

 Internals